oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/tunisia.md

 ## 政府

 ### 國家名稱
-- `conventional long form`: Republic of Tunisia
+- `常用長名`: Republic of Tunisia
-- `conventional short form`: Tunisia
+- `常用短名`: Tunisia
-- `local long form`: Al Jumhuriyah at Tunisiyah
+- `當地語長名`: Al Jumhuriyah at Tunisiyah
-- `local short form`: Tunis
+- `當地語短名`: Tunis
-- `etymology`: the country name derives from the capital city of Tunis
+- `语源学`: the country name derives from the capital city of Tunis

 ### 政府類型
 parliamentary republic

 ### 首都
-- `name`: Tunis
+- `名稱`: Tunis
-- `geographic coordinates`: 36 48 N, 10 11 E
+- `地理坐標`: 36 48 N, 10 11 E
-- `time difference`: UTC+1 (6 hours ahead of Washington, DC, during Standard Time)
+- `時差`: UTC+1 (6 hours ahead of Washington, DC, during Standard Time)
-- `etymology`: three possibilities exist for the derivation of the name; originally a Berber settlement (earliest reference 4th century B.C.), the strategic site fell to the Carthaginians (Phoenicians) and the city could be named after the Punic goddess Tanit, since many ancient cities were named after patron deities; alternatively, the Berber root word "ens," which means "to lie down" or "to pass the night," may indicate that the site was originally a camp or rest stop; finally, the name may be the same as the city of Tynes, mentioned in the writings of some ancient authors
+- `语源学`: three possibilities exist for the derivation of the name; originally a Berber settlement (earliest reference 4th century B.C.), the strategic site fell to the Carthaginians (Phoenicians) and the city could be named after the Punic goddess Tanit, since many ancient cities were named after patron deities; alternatively, the Berber root word "ens," which means "to lie down" or "to pass the night," may indicate that the site was originally a camp or rest stop; finally, the name may be the same as the city of Tynes, mentioned in the writings of some ancient authors

 ### 行政區劃
 24 governorates (wilayat, singular - wilayah); Beja (Bajah), Ben Arous (Bin 'Arus), Bizerte (Banzart), Gabes (Qabis), Gafsa (Qafsah), Jendouba (Jundubah), Kairouan (Al Qayrawan), Kasserine (Al Qasrayn), Kebili (Qibili), Kef (Al Kaf), L'Ariana (Aryanah), Mahdia (Al Mahdiyah), Manouba (Manubah), Medenine (Madanin), Monastir (Al Munastir), Nabeul (Nabul), Sfax (Safaqis), Sidi Bouzid (Sidi Bu Zayd), Siliana (Silyanah), Sousse (Susah), Tataouine (Tatawin), Tozeur (Tawzar), Tunis, Zaghouan (Zaghwan)